railsadminteam/rails_admin/docs/theming-and-customization.md

 Note that if you choose to use SCSS, you can:

-* modify all the mixins provided by rails_admin and bootstrap and add others for you to use in `mixins.scss`. (available mixins [[here|https://github.com/thomas-mcdonald/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/_mixins.scss]])
+* modify all the mixins provided by rails_admin and bootstrap and add others for you to use in `mixins.scss`. (available mixins [[here|https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_mixins.scss]])
-* modify all the variables provided by rails_admin and bootstrap and add others for you to use in `variables.scss`. (available variables [[here|https://github.com/thomas-mcdonald/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/_variables.scss]])
+* modify all the variables provided by rails_admin and bootstrap and add others for you to use in `variables.scss`.
+Note that the variables in `variables.scss` are imported before Bootstrap's variables which all have set the [[!default|http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variable_defaults_]] flag.
+This effectively means that you can customize chained variables by just assigning a custom value to the first one instead of overriding each single one.
+E.g. you do not have to override `$btn-success-bg`, `$label-succes-bg` and `$progress-bar-success-bg` but only assign a custom value to `$brand-success`. (available variables [[here|https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss]])
 * In `theming.scss`:
   * use all mixins and variables. (your owns, Bootstrap's and RailsAdmin's)
   * include any other .scss file with `@import rails_admin/themes/__THEME_NAME__/my_scss_file` and organize your the rest of your theme the way you want.